-[slide 7] Paul Courant, a specialist in the economics of libraries, archives, and scholarly publishing, said, "Making copies and distributing them used to be expensive, and publishers, librarians, and tenure review committees were happy.
+[slide 2] Paul Courant, a specialist in the economics of libraries, archives, and scholarly publishing, said, "Making copies and distributing them used to be expensive, and publishers, librarians, and tenure review committees were happy.
 Now it's cheap to make copies and distribute them, and everyone is miserable.
-What's wrong with this picture?"1 It's a witty aphorism about the changes we've seen in the digital age, and while many of us will immediately grasp what he's getting at, I want to unpack it because it actually serves as shorthand for a couple of observations:
+What's wrong with this picture?"
+It's a witty aphorism about the changes we've seen in the digital age, and while many of us will immediately grasp what he's getting at, I want to unpack it because it actually serves as shorthand for a couple of observations:

 - 1. The cost to make copies of documents (electronically, but actually also in print) has decreased, even though the prices at which they're sold hasn't for many scholarly publications. - 2.
 The great expense of producing copies used to mean that a publisher could only afford to invest in content that, when sold, would allow the publisher to recover its investment.
-This allowed tenure review committees to rely on the publisher's brand as a proxy for the quality of the work. [slide 8] But when new entrants to the world of scholarly communication, such as arXiv and SSRN, began making works of scholarship free to read online, the old proxy http://webapps.library.gsu.edu/blogs/library/2012/02/14/president%E2%80%9 9s-speaker-series-a-conversation-with-paul-courant/.
+This allowed tenure review committees to rely on the publisher's brand as a proxy for the quality of the work. [slide 3] But when new entrants to the world of scholarly communication, such as arXiv and SSRN, began making works of scholarship free to read online, even without those works being published later in a conventional venue, the old proxy function broke down.
+Today, given the proliferation of channels by which scholars disseminate their research, it's: - harder for established publishers to maintain their dominant market position (based on being a gatekeeper) - harder for librarians to decide what to acquire for their collections (because of the proliferation of new publishers of scholarly literature) - harder for tenure-review committees to decide whom to grant tenure to http://webapps.library.gsu.edu/blogs/library/2012/02/14/president%E2%80%99s-speaker-series-a-conversation-with-paul-courant/.

 1 Personal communication with Paul Courant, October 31, 2007.
-Courant has been quoted giving a slightly different version of this aphorism in a 2008 presentation: see "President's Speaker Series: A Conversation with Paul Courant," University Library Blog (Georgia State University), function broke down.
-Today, given the proliferation of channels by which scholars disseminate their research, it's:
+Courant has been quoted giving a slightly different version of this aphorism in a 2008 presentation: see "President's Speaker Series: A Conversation with Paul Courant," University Library Blog (Georgia State University),